Must See: the temples in Malta and on the sister island, Gozo.

 Hagar Qim, Mnajdra and Ggantija

-One thing is clear, the first inhabitants of Malta settled around 5200 BC having come from Sicily by raft, bringing with them flint and obsidian with which to make tools – rocks not found on Malta or Gozo.
-Carbon dating tells us that it wasn’t until 4100 bc that these temples began to be constructed.
+Carbon dating tells us that around 4100 bc the temples began to be constructed, not long after the first inhabitants of Malta settled around 5200 BC.
+They came from Sicily by raft, bringing with them flint and obsidian with which to make tools – rocks not found on Malta or Gozo.
+The temples are considered to be the oldest free standing structures in the world.

-Upon entering I was immediately struck by the awesome size of Hagar Qim.
-The enormous megalith is curiously placed – how did anyone lift and move this 20 tonne plinth into position?
+Upon entering, one is struck by the awesome size of the enormous megalith curiously placed.
+It makes one consider how anyone lifted and moved the 20 tonne plinth into position.

 The large 20 tonne bastion stone at Hagar Qim, Malta.

-Both sites Hagar Qim and Ggantija on Gozo are built with semi circular apses each connected with a central passage.
+Both sites Hagar Qim, Malta and Ggantija on Gozo are built with semi circular apses each connected with a central passage.

 Mjandra Temple, Malta

-Unlike Hagar Qim this temple was constructed on the outside with hard coralline limestone whilst the inner sanctum was constructed from the softer globigerina limestone, allowing decoration to be made more easily.
+Unlike Hagar Qim this temple was constructed in two ways.
+On the outside with hard coralline limestone whilst the inner sanctum was constructed from the softer globigerina limestone, allowing decoration to be made more easily.
 Dimples and spiral patterns have been found on plinths here.

-Mnajdra, built 3600 – 3200 bc – consisting of three – in one, is more mysterious.
+Mnajdra, built 3600 – 3200 bc is more mysterious.
 It’s a special place, pointing to the South East, overlooking the little island of Ffilifa.
-It is thought that it was used for calendric reasons as it is full of solar alignments.
-It was probably also used for astronomical observations.
-There is an excellent model in the visitor centre which allows the vsitor to see what it looks like when the sun is in alignment with the entrance on the June 21st and a similar alignment on the winter solstice.
+It is thought that it was used for calendric reasons as there are solar alignments.
+It is thought that it was probably used for astronomical observations.
+There is a model in the visitor centre which allows the vsitor to see what it looks like when the sun is in alignment with the entrance on the summer solstice and a similar alignment on the winter solstice.
 It reminds me somewhat of Stonehenge.

 Ggantija Temples at Gozo

-These temples are believed to have been built by giants hence the name Gee- gant-ee-ya.
-They are the oldest free standing structures in the world.
+No trip to Malta would really be complete without taking the short ferry ride to Gozo.
+There the temple thought to have been built by giants stands.
+Gee- gant-ee-ya.
+These are the oldest free standing structures in the world.

-I want to share what I found out about why the temple builders went to all this trouble of carting megaliths about.
+I have discovered much about why the temple builders went to all this trouble of manoeuvring megaliths into temple sites.

 What’s it all for and Why visit?